Mike Lawler: Political positions

-Lawler is a co-sponsor of the American Families United Act, which addresses the needs of mixed-status families going through the United States immigration system.

 Abortion

-Lawler opposes abortion except in cases of rape or if the mother's life is at risk, but opposes a federal ban on abortion.
+Lawler opposes abortion except in cases of rape or if the mother's life is at risk, and opposes a federal ban on abortion.

-Healthcare & nutrition

-In 2025, Lawler voted in favor of the HR 1 of the 119th Congess.

 Animal welfare

 In August 2023, Lawler was a signatory on a letter to the House Agriculture Committee opposing the Ending Agricultural Trade Suppression (EATS) Act, which would have overturned state and local animal welfare laws, including California's Proposition 12 and other rules restricting the sale of animal products raised in intensive battery cages, gestation crates, and veal crates.

-Lawler also cosponsored the Puppy Protection Act, which would increase welfare standards for commercial dog breeders.

-In September 2024, Lawler was one of 11 House Republicans who signed a letter to Director of National Intelligence Avril Haines requesting an analysis of Chinese biotechnology and slaughter-free cultivated meat developments and soliciting recommendations to promote innovation in the U.S. alternative proteins sector.

-Boycotts

-In May 2023, Lawler along with Democrat Josh Gottheimer (D-NJ) introduced legislation expanding anti-boycott laws to include blocking boycotts organized by international governmental organizations, with the intended effect of stopping the Boycott, Divestment, and Sanctions movement in the United States.
-It would prohibit American citizens and companies from supporting boycotts imposed by global entities (IGOs) against U.S. allies including Israel.
-The bill faced heavy criticism from House Republicans and conservatives who said it would violate Americans' First Amendment rights.
-House Republican leadership scrapped a vote on the bill in May 2025.

 Congestion pricing

-In 2023, Lawler opposed a plan by the Metropolitan Transportation Authority to enact congestion pricing in Manhattan, New York City, one of the most traffic congested areas of the world.
-The plan would charge most cars $15 per day to drive in Manhattan below 60th Street.
+In 2023, Lawler opposed a plan by the Metropolitan Transportation Authority to enact congestion pricing in Manhattan, New York, one of the most traffic congested areas of the world.
+The change would result in a charge to most cars of $15 per day to drive in Manhattan below 60th Street.
 Lawler said that the congestion pricing plan was not intended to reduce congestion, but was instead an "outrageous cash grab".
 In 2024, he asked president-elect Donald Trump to kill the congestion pricing plan once he gets into office.

+2026 Iran war

+In April 2026, regarding the Iran war, Lawler stated that "the question, moving forward, with respect to any troops on the ground, would be: For what purpose?
+And I think the only purpose that I could see would be to get the enriched uranium."
+That same month, Lawler said President Donald Trump's threat to destroy Iran's "whole civilization" unless Iran gave into his demands was a threat to target key Iranian infrastructure, and was not about "obliterating innocent people."

+Lawler has opposed war powers resolutions that would limit the 2026 Iran war until congressional consent had been obtained.
+He voted against one such resolution in June 2026.